Keith Stroup

-Keith Stroup is an attorney and founder of the National Organization for the Reform of Marijuana Laws.
+Keith Stroup is an American attorney and founder of the National Organization for the Reform of Marijuana Laws.

 Biography

-After graduating from the University of Illinois in 1965, he enrolled in Georgetown Law School and worked in the office of Illinois Senator Everett Dirksen.
+After graduating from the University of Illinois Urbana-Champaign with a degree in political science in 1965, he enrolled at the Georgetown University Law Center and worked in the office of Illinois Senator Everett Dirksen.
 He graduated from law school in 1968 and began working for the federal Consumer Product Safety Commission.
 The job put him in contact with consumer activist Ralph Nader whose work inspired Stroup to create a consumer group for cannabis users.